 I finally got the recipe right!

-Making the bread is a bit of a misnomer because the bread machine actually did all of the work once I had added the ingredients.
-I used an egg, water, olive oil, granulated sugar, Kosher salt, whole wheat flour, bread flour, 10-grain cereal, vital wheat gluten and instant yeast.
+I used an egg, water, olive oil, granulated sugar, Kosher salt, whole wheat flour, bread flour, 10-grain cereal, and instant yeast.

 Why Weigh Ingredients

 The ultimate key to success in making any bread is to weigh the ingredients.
-I learned a long time ago that there is a lot of variability in eggs, flour and measuring cups/spoons.
+I learned a long time ago that there is a lot of variability in eggs, flour, and measuring cups/spoons.

 In the United States, the USDA has established these minimum weights per dozen eggs for the different categories of eggs: